 - Finalizing the book title and preparing metadata on what categories to list the book in on Amazon

 - Running the book cover contest and deciding on the final cover

 - Preparing the back-of-the-book description and your author bio

 - Having new author head-shot photos taken for the back of the book cover, if necessary

-- Having a professional formatter prepare the print and eBook files for the interior and the cover
+- Having a professional typographer prepare the print and eBook files for the interior and the cover

 - Drafting and designing a press kit to promote your book to media outlets